 Call for special fund for maternal and newborn health in Africa

-11 OCTOBER 2004 Harare -- The third meeting of the Regional Reproductive Health Task Force in Africa ended Friday in Harare with a recommendation for the establishment of a special fund for the acceleration of maternal and newborn morbidity and mortality in the African Region.
+11 October 2004 Harare -- The third meeting of the Regional Reproductive Health Task Force in Africa in Harare ended with a recommendation for the establishment of a special fund for the acceleration of maternal and newborn morbidity and mortality in the African Region.

 Surveillance carried out in six provinces shows that HIV spread in Angola can be controlled

-25 APRIL 2003 Benguela -- “100,000 children under five years old, die of Malaria in Angola and 1500 pregnant women succumb to the same disease each year”, Dr. Paolo Balladelli, WHO Representative, announced on Africa Malaria Day, 25 April.
+25 April 2003 Benguela -- "100 000 children under five years old, die of Malaria in Angola and 1500 pregnant women succumb to the same disease each year", Dr Paolo Balladelli, WHO Representative, announced on Africa Malaria Day, 25 April 2005.

 Emergencies cited as major threat to human health in Africa, as wars cost Region $15 billion per year